 Infection Epidemiology conducts research on the behavior of contagious diseases at the population level : Who is sick?
 Who stays healthy?
 What factors influence whether and how to spread an infectious disease?
 What other diseases are influenced by infections or even triggered?
 By systematic queries, clinical examinations and laboratory diagnostic documentation for both healthy and afflicted individuals, as well as statistical analysis of the compiled data, infection epidemiologists identify causes and risk factors for infections.

 This means Infection epidemiology contributes to the development of preventive measures, early detection and therapy for diseases.
 Moreover, it examines the efficacy of such measures.
 Thus epidemiology is another link between basic research and medicine, and complements the translational activities at TWINCORE.

 The Institute for Infectious Disease Epidemiology originates from the Epidemiology Department at the HZI.
-By maintaining a very narrow liaison between the two, TWINCORE links directly to the following strategically important epidemiological infrastructures:
+By maintaining a very close liaison between the two, TWINCORE links directly to the following strategically important epidemiological infrastructures:

-The Study Centre of the German National Cohort, located within the Clinical Research Centre Hannover, neighbouring the TWINCORE premises, provides a unique opportunity to verify or apply research findings generated within TWINCORE within a large scale cohort study of 10.000 adults in Hannover and 200.000 throughout Germany.
+The Study Centre of the German National Cohort, which is located within the Hannover Clinical Research Centre, neighbouring the TWINCORE premises.
+It provides a unique opportunity to verify or apply research findings generated within TWINCORE within a large scale cohort study of 10.000 adults in Hannover and 200.000 throughout Germany.

 The Translational Infrastructure Biodata, Bioressources and Digital Health of the German Center for Infection Research (DZIF) promotes and supports translational research, in particular through the implementation of epidemiological expertise, meta-analyses, and infection-dynamic modeling and by the evaluation and development of digital tools.
 This also creates a functional link between the TWINCORE and the DZIF.